kubeflow/website/content/docs/gke/deploy/deploy-cli.md

   [customizing your Kubeflow deployment](/docs/gke/customizing-gke).
 * **apply** - Creates or updates the resources.
 * **delete** - Deletes the resources.

-All commands take an argument which describes the set of resources to apply the command to.
-This argument can be one of the
-following:

-* **platform** - All GCP resources; that is, anything that doesn't run on Kubernetes.
-* **k8s** - All resources that run on Kubernetes.
-* **all** - All GCP and Kubernetes resources.

 ### App layout